Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing to learn

 This interdisciplinary course offers a broad introduction to the study of Irish literature, history and culture.
 This course focuses on the history, society, politics, culture, and economics of Ireland and the Irish Diaspora, from the early Christian period to the present.
-This course is cross-listed with IRST 200-L01, with 5 seats available on the ENGL 202 side and 15 seats on the IRST side.
+This course is cross-listed with IRST 200-L01, with five seats available on the ENGL 202 side and 15 seats on the IRST side.
 This course satisfies a WAC Writing to Learn requirement, an Integrations in the Humanities requirement, and the Global Perspectives core requirements.
 Prerequisite: None.

 4 Credits